Henry-WL/BetterGram-Frontend/README.md

 # Project: BetterGram Application

-[Visit The App](https://bettergram-frontend.onrender.com/) (Please allow a few minutes for the server to start, you may have to click logout in the top right, then login as guest)
+[Visit The App](https://bettergram-frontend.onrender.com/) (Please allow a few minutes for the server to start, then login as guest)

 [Backend Repository](https://github.com/BulletToothTony/BetterGram-Backend)